-Chapter 7, Personal Liquidation allows an individual to liquidate their possessions, pay their creditors, and then have the remainder of their debt discharged.
-In 2005, the Bankruptcy Act included a provision requiring all people who file for Chapter 7 to be below the state's median income.
-If you don't meet this means test you may be forced into Chapter 13.
-Chapter 13, Personal Reorganization is designed for individuals with normal income and is a good option for anyone with secured assets.
+Chapter 7, Personal Liquidation allows most of an individual’s unsecured debt to be discharged.
+In 2005, the Bankruptcy Act included a provision requiring all people who file for Chapter 7 to be below the state’s median income.
+If you don’t meet this means test you may be forced into Chapter 13.
+Chapter 13, Personal Reorganization is designed for individuals with normal income and is a good option for anyone with secured assets who want protection against creditors attempting to take their property.
 In Chapter 13, the court sets up a repayment schedule with you through the court that allows you to repay some portion of the debt in 3-5 years.
 Chapter 7 and 13 both will immediately stop harassment from creditors and will help you to get your life back on track.
-When filing, any form of bankruptcy or debt consolidation will negatively impact your credit history, but your ability to access credit in the future will be on your good financial skills.
+When filing, any form of Bankruptcy or debt consolidation will negatively impact your credit history, but your ability to access credit in the future will be on your good financial skills.

 Our professional team of bankruptcy lawyers at Bankruptcy Law Offices of Richard A. Check, S.C. is dedicated to perform its best in protecting your rights and interests.
-We will thoroughly investigate your case, give you the best advice tailored to your particular situation and provide you with regular updates on the status of your credit card bankruptcy filing.
-With seven offices across Milwaukee, Wisconsin, we focus exclusively on bankruptcy.
+We will thoroughly investigate your case, give you the best advice tailored to your particular situation and provide you with regular updates on the status of your credit card Bankruptcy filing.
+With nine offices across the Eastern part of Wisconsin, we focus exclusively on bankruptcy and debt related issues.
 We have the expertise, knowledge and skills needed for positioning you on the path to financial recovery.
 Contact us for a free, confidential consultation to discuss your options for when to file for bankruptcy.